HazardDede/pnp/README.md

     pip install pnp==0.10.0

+**0.12.0**
+* Adds `pull.gpio.Watcher` (extra `gpio`) to watch gpio pins for state changes.
+Only works on raspberry
-* **0.12.0** Adds `pull.simple.Execute` to run commands in a shell.
+* Adds `push.simple.Execute` to run commands in a shell
-Adds extra `http-server` to optionally install `flask` and `gevent` when needed.
+* Adds extra `http-server` to optionally install `flask` and `gevent` when needed
-Adds utility method to check for installed extras.
+* Adds utility method to check for installed extras
-Adds `-v | --verbose` flag to pnp runner to switch logging level to `DEBUG`.
+* Adds `-v | --verbose` flag to pnp runner to switch logging level to `DEBUG`.
 No matter what...

+**0.11.3**
-* **0.11.3** Adds auto-mapping magic to the `pull.zway.ZwayReceiver`.
-Adds humidity and temperature offset to dht.
+* Adds auto-mapping magic to the `pull.zway.ZwayReceiver`.
+* Adds humidity and temperature offset to dht

+**0.11.2**
-* **0.11.2** Fixes error catching of `run_pending` in `Polling` base class
+* Fixes error catching of `run_pending` in `Polling` base class

+**0.11.1**
-* **0.11.1** Fixes resolution of logging configuration on startup
+* Fixes resolution of logging configuration on startup

+**0.11.0**
-* **0.11.0** Introduces the pull.zway.ZwayReceiver and pull.sensor.OpenWeather component.
+* Introduces the pull.zway.ZwayReceiver and pull.sensor.OpenWeather component
- Introduces logging configurations.
-Integrates dictmentor package to augment configuration.
+* Introduces logging configurations.
+Integrates dictmentor package to augment configuration

+**0.10.0**
-* **0.10.0** Introduces engines.
+* Introduces engines.
 You are not enforced to explicitly use one and backward compatibility with legacy configs is given (actually the example configs work as they did before the change).
 So there shouldn't be any breaking change.
-* ... -> no history